-Whether or not you’ve heard the word 'calisthenics', the chances are you’ve seen someone doing workouts in the gym or park (yep, that guy defying gravity) or maybe even done it yourself.
+Whether or not you’ve heard the word 'calisthenics,' the chances are you’ve seen someone doing a calisthenics workout in the gym or park (yep, that guy defying gravity) or maybe even done it yourself.
 In fact, if you’ve ever done a push-up, you’ve already begun your foray into calisthenics.

-This workout style requires just your body weight to build muscle strength, mobility, and coordination and provides a fiery full-body workout.
-Calisthenics is also very versatile, so it can be a great stepping stone for beginners who want to learn weight training or progress into refined gymnastics, used in sports like CrossFit.
+This workout style requires just your body weight to build muscle strength, mobility, and coordination and provides a strength-building and sweaty full-body workout.
+Calisthenics is also very versatile, so it can be a great stepping stone for beginners who want to learn weight training or progress into refined gymnastics used in sports like CrossFit.

 What more can you ask for?
-We spoke to Gravity (opens in new tab) calisthenics instructor Jase Robinson for more on the benefits of calisthenics.
-Find out what happened when I trained like the UK’s Fittest Man 2020, or grab a pair of the best headphones for this workout and read on for the low down on calisthenics and a beginner's calisthenics workout you can try.
+We spoke to Gravity calisthenics instructor Jase Robinson for more on the benefits of calisthenics.
+Find out what happened when I trained like the UK’s Fittest Man 2020, or grab a pair of the best headphones for this workout and read on for the low down on calisthenics, what it involves, and a beginner's calisthenics workout you can try.

 What is calisthenics?